Clinical Services Hereditary Cancer

 With expertly curated panels in line with current literature and national testing guidelines, all genetic variants that we report are peer-reviewed and clinically significant.

-We offer a range of Hereditary Cancer Panels to study genes associated with the most common hereditary cancers ranging from a comprehensive multi-cancer panel to targeted panels including breast, ovarian, colorectal, prostate, melanoma and pancreatic cancers.
+We offer a range of Hereditary Cancer Panels to study genes associated with the most common hereditary cancers which include breast, ovarian, colorectal, prostate, melanoma and pancreatic cancers.
+A comprehensive multi-cancer panel which includes all the cancer specific panels is also available.

 If you require bespoke genes, please get in touch to discuss your specific requirements.